Becoming a certified specialist

 Current certified specialists and recertification

-- Every three years, legal specialists are required to take 36 hours of legal specialist approved education or equivalent during their MCLE compliance period and to report compliance using a legal specialist education compliance form.
-To read more information about current certified specialists due to comply and to access a compliance card, visit our forms page.
+- Every three years, legal specialists are required to take 36 hours of legal specialist approved education or equivalent during their MCLE compliance period and to report compliance using a legal specialist education compliance form on the same February 1 deadline by which they must report MCLE Compliance.
+To read more information about the courses that qualify and visit the forms page.

 - Every five years, legal specialists must recertify their expertise in their field by filing a recertification application, but they do not need to take the examination again.